maxchuquimia/XCGrapherPluginSupport/README.md

     // ...
 }
 ```
 This function is called once for every source file in your project and once for every source file in your Swift Package dependencies (if `--spm` is passed to `xcgrapher`).
-The model `XCGrapherFile` contains convenient about the source file that you can then parse in your own way (see _[XCGrapherFile.swift](https://github.com/maxchuquimia/XCGrapherPluginSupport/tree/master/Sources/XCGrapherPluginSupport/XCGrapherFile.swift))_.
+The model `XCGrapherFile` contains convenient info about the source file that you can then parse in your own way (see _[XCGrapherFile.swift](https://github.com/maxchuquimia/XCGrapherPluginSupport/tree/master/Sources/XCGrapherPluginSupport/XCGrapherFile.swift))_.

 #### process(library:)
 ```swift